carlomilanesi/software-ideas/UI.md

   * **Unclear disabling**: If a widget is disabled, it does not look as disabled.
   * **Unclear disabling reason**: If a widget is disabled, there is no way to know why it is disabled, and how to enable it.
 * **Regarding long operations**
   * **No short-time processing feedback**.
-If an operation takes some time (say, more than 200 ms), there is no way to know whether such an operation is still running or it is done.
+If an operation takes a noticeable amount of time (say, more than 200 ms), there is no way to know whether such an operation is still running or it is done.
   * **Regarding long-time processing feedback**: If an operation takes a long time (say, more than 4 seconds), there is no way to do this:
     * **No "stuck" feedback**: To know whether the current operation is proceeding or it is stuck forever.
     * **No current operation feedback**: To know which operation is under way.